serafinski/LangGraph-Compare/_sources/getting_started.rst.txt

 The benefit of using previously mentioned :code:`create_experiment` is the fact that You don't have to define the paths manually - you can just refer to the properties.

-To initiate SQLite correctly, be sure to do the following:
+To initiate connection to SQLite database correctly, be sure to do the following:

 .. code-block:: python

-    # Needed imports
-    import sqlite3
-    from langgraph.checkpoint.sqlite import SqliteSaver
     from langgraph_log_parser.experiment import create_experiment

     # Init for experiment project structure
     exp = create_experiment("test")

     # Initiate connection
-    # Using init allows to refer to properties of the experiment
-    conn = sqlite3.connect(exp.database, check_same_thread=False)
-    memory = SqliteSaver(conn)
+    memory = exp.memory

     # Rest of the code...